EmilioDNA/Restaurant-Reservations/README.md

 - General:
     Updates a specific restaurant by providing the id.
     You may update all the fields or just one, depending on your needs.
-    Returns a list of restaurant objects that include the updated restaurant, success value, the id of the updated restaurant, and the total number of restaurants after creating.
+    Returns a list of restaurant objects that include the updated restaurant, success value, the id of the updated restaurant, and the total number of restaurants after updating.

 - Sample: curl -d '{{ "phone":"1234567867"}}' -H "Content-Type: application/json" -X PATCH http://127.0.0.1:5000/restaurants/13